Tails86/sedeuce/README.md

 # sedeuce

-A sed clone in Python with both CLI and library interfaces
+A seductive sed clone in Python with both CLI and library interfaces

 ## Current Support